Artificial Intelligence: Key insights, data and tables

 Here’s what business leaders and policymakers need to know about AI and its uses in entertainment, healthcare, politics and more

-The large language model (LLM) revolution has brought an explosion of innovation in artificial intelligence (AI) and related technologies — the social and cultural impact of which remain to be seen.
+The large language model (LLM) revolution has brought an explosion of innovation in artificial intelligence (AI) and related technologies — and the social and cultural impact is already being felt.
 Ipsos is tracking the issues around data, trust, and adoption, in the U.S. and worldwide.
-Read on for a high-level look at the latest data — or visit "Gen AI: From Wow to How," the latest installment in our Insights to Activate series.
+Read on for a high-level look at the latest data — or check out the 2025 Ipsos AI Monitor for a closer look at global attitudes.

 Americans' attitudes on AI going into 2025